tulioanesio/gatekeeper-api/README.md

 # Gatekeeper API

-This is a **learning-focused** project that implements an authentication system with **email account confirmation** and the RABC method
+This is a **learning-focused** project that implements an authentication system with **email account confirmation** and the RBAC method

 ## Features